dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/account-viewers/code-summary/_index.md

 ## Physician Coding Summary

-The physician code summary will display if the *physician coders* are also coding within Fusion CAC, and they submit the chart.
+The Physician Code Summary will display if the *Physician Coders* are also coding within Fusion CAC, and they submit the chart.
 This provides transparency between the facility and physician coding teams as to what was coded.

 ![Physician Coding Summary](PhysicianCodeSummary.png)